Director: Stacy Plowman, 262.654.9622 ext. 224

 PROPER SWIMSUIT ATTIRE IS REQUIRED

 In the interest of public health and safety, and in compliance with all local and state laws, only appropriate clean swimwear may be worn when swimming at the Kenosha YMCA Kueny Aquatic Center.
 Guardians must also be in proper swimsuit attire, so that if necessary, they can enter the pool to assist the patrons for whom they are responsible.
 Appropriate swimsuit attire is defined as clothing specifically designed for use in the water.
 They are designed to be quick drying and are generally made from smooth, nylon material.
 Examples of appropriate swimwear include: swimsuits with a lining, rash guard shirts, board shorts, and swim trunks with an affixed/sewn inner lining.
 Some examples of inappropriate attire include (but are not limited to) basketball shorts, underwear and/or boxer shorts, sports bras, cotton clothing items of any kind, and lifeguard gear (due to liability issues).
 Please help us keep our water clean!
-The Kueny Aquatic Center at the Kenosha YMCA prides itself in maintaining an exceptionally high standard of water quality.
+We pride ourselves on maintaining an exceptionally high standard of water quality.
 Our patrons can help us with this by wearing appropriate, clean swimwear and by showering prior to pool entry.
 Inappropriate attire can damage our pumps and off-set our chemical levels.

 FLOTATION DEVICES AND TOYS